ari-kwapong/python-challenge/README.md

 # python-challenge
-An analysis on PyBank data and PyPoll data using Python and VSCode Assisted by tutor (G. Perez)
+An analysis on PyBank data and PyPoll data using Python and VSCode.

+Assisted by tutor (G. Perez)

 Data Source: